WallStreetMojo

 Putting the value of EBIT and Interest Expense, we get –

 In this case, the interest-coverage ratio is quite good.
 That means the firm has good standing in terms of income, even if the capitalization ratio is much lower.
-To understand the whole picture, we need to look at all the ratios of the firm and then decide whether investing in the firm is a good idea or not.
+To understand the whole picture, we need to look at all the firm's ratios and then decide whether investing in the firm is a good idea.

 Nestle Example